kbrester/final-project/README.md

 ## Personal Computer Profile by Kelsey Brester
 ### Brief Summary of the Purpose and Content of Tutorial
 _Components of My PC: HP Envyx360 (2022) and Its Functions_ offers an overview of the laptop’s features and specifications, highlighting its usability and performance.
 It covers the touchscreen, backlit keyboard, and webcam, along with a 15.6-inch FHD multitouch display with IPS technology and a sleek microedge design.
 Key components include 8 GB DDR SDRAM for multitasking, a quad-core processor with a 4.2 GHz speed for efficient performance, and a 512 GB SSD for ample storage and quick data access.
 The device operates on Windows 10 Home and lacks an optical drive, making it lightweight and modern.
 Screen brightness (250 nits) and color gamut (45% NTSC) round out the discussion, providing a clear understanding of the laptop's capabilities.
+### Description of Target Audience for Tutorial
+The target audience for _Components of My PC: HP Envyx360 (2022) and Its Functions_ includes technology enthusiasts, students, professionals, and general users who own or are considering purchasing the HP Envyx360 laptop.
+It is particularly suited for individuals who want to understand the technical features and performance capabilities of their device to maximize its utility.
+The content is accessible to users with varying levels of technical knowledge, from beginners seeking clarity on specifications like RAM, processor speed, and storage to intermediate users looking for detailed insights into display technology and performance optimization.
 ### Components of My PC: HP Envyx360 (2022) and Its Functions
 #### 1. Features: touchscreen, backlit keyboard, webcam
 * Touchscreen: allows user to interact with device by touching it with their fingers or a stylus